mikljohansson/mbot-vision/README.md

 ## Create a WiFi config

 Copy [mbot-vision-config.h-example](eye/include/mbot-vision-config.h-example) to `eye/include/mbot-vision-config.h` and edit it to include the names and passwords of your WiFi networks.

+## ESP32-S3-WROOM CAM setup

+Install the CH343 USB-serial driver from here https://github.com/WCHSoftGroup/ch343ser_linux so the board is detected as a /dev/tty* device

 ## Program the microcontroller using PlatformIO